Two Air Force Ones

 Food aboard Air Force One

 Fare inside of Air Force One has been confirmed to include: A blue-cheese burger with lettuce, tomato and garlic aioli, accompanied by Parmesan-sprinkled fries.
 Chocolate fudge cake.
 Pasta shells stuffed with four cheeses, topped with meat sauce and shredded mozzarella, and served with a garlic breadstick.
 Cake infused with limoncello.
 Buffalo wings with celery, carrots and homemade ranch dip.
+That’s just to name a few confirmed meals.
 That was part of the menu rom a three-day trip during the 2012 campaign season.

 It’s All In The Details